Out of Stock

 Anemone nemorosa is the wood anemone of British woodlands.
 This is a beautifully delicate plant, often forming a thick carpet in deciduous woodland in spring, where it associates well with bluebells, aconites and snowdrops.
 Browse all of our garden bulbs.

 Few scenes signal the arrival of spring more than that of a woodland floor covered with a mass of Anemones in full bloom.
 It may look delicate, but the pretty wood anemone is as tough and persistent as they come and is one of the very few plants to thrive in beech woods.
-As well as handling shady areas, it is perfectly happy in sunny spots although it much prefers moist soil, rich in organic matter.
+As well as handling shady areas, it is perfectly happy in sunny spots, although it much prefers moist soil, rich in organic matter.

-Once planted, there is little the Wood Anemone apart from the occasional top dressing of leaf mould or compost when the plants are dormant.
+Once planted, there is little the Wood Anemone needs apart from the occasional top dressing of leaf mould or compost when the plants are dormant.
 Watering is only needed in unusually dry conditions.

 Other common names include Thimbleweed, Crowfoot, Windflower, Moonflower and Lady's Nightcap.